 In October 2014, legislation was enacted in Indonesia that introduced significant changes to the insurance sector in Indonesia, including establishing single presence requirements, establishing local ownership requirements to be prescribed by regulations, establishing an insurance guarantee program, requiring that Shariah (Takaful) products are distributed through separate standalone insurance companies within 10 years, requiring the appointment of a controlling entity that will be responsible for losses of the insurance company under its control and imposing stiffer penalties and sanctions for non-compliance.
-The Government Regulation which regulates local/foreign ownership requirements was issued in April 2018 and since then a grandfathering provision has been included to allow existing ownership by a foreign shareholder to be maintained.
+The Government Regulation which regulates local/foreign ownership requirements was issued in April 2018 and since then a grandfathering provision has been included to allow existing ownership by a foreign shareholder to be maintained (the "Grandfathering Provision").
+The Government Regulation on the foreign ownership requirement was amended in early 2020.
+The key amendments introduced include: (1) an expansion of the applicability of the Grandfathering Provision for standalone shariah insurance companies and (2) the removal of requirements for local shareholders in joint venture insurance companies to participate in at least 20% of any capital injection, such that local shareholders are now only required to participate in an amount at least proportionate to their current shareholdings.